solarsnake/coveralls-demo-ruby/README.md

 [Travis Ci - Settings - Repositories - Add `coveralls-ruby-demo`]

-You can click on Settings next to your repo to see some basic configuration options for your repo, but for now let's leave everything as-is there:
+You can click on Settings next to your repo to see some basic configuration options for your repo, but for now let's leave everything there as-is:

 [Travis CI - Settings - Repositories - `coevralls-demo-ruby` - Settings]